 - Performing anilingus (oral sex on the anus) by kissing and licking your partner’s anus.

-However, before you explore anal training with a partner by taking either a dominant or submissive role, you need to lay a few ground rules first.
+However, before you explore training with a partner by taking either a dominant or submissive role, you need to lay a few ground rules first.

 If you are actively penetrating your partner with your fingers or a sex toy, you need to set a safe word or phrase that they can use if they feel pain.
 This word is a sign that play needs to stop immediately and must always be respected.
-This is an essential part of building trust and you should NEVER attempt anal training without a safe word.
+This is an essential part of building trust and you should NEVER attempt anal play without a safe word.

 Your partner lies on their side with their upper leg bent at the knee.
 You lie comfortably behind them and rest your legs on theirs if you wish.
 This position will help your partner relax while giving you easy access to their tush.
-You can also kiss their favourite erogenous zones such as the nape of their neck, or reach around to masturbate them during the anal training – something that’s SURE to help them relax and start to enjoy themselves!
+You can also kiss their favourite erogenous zones such as the nape of their neck, or reach around to masturbate them during the training – something that’s SURE to help them relax and start to enjoy themselves!

 - Stage One: Use plenty of lube on your index finger and press it onto your partner’s anus for five seconds, then repeat by pushing upwards in the opposite direction.

 - Stage Two: Insert your finger into your partner’s anal canal up to the first joint and have your partner practice the pushing technique to relax their external sphincter muscles.

 - Stage Three: Push your finger further inside your partner while they use the deep breathing technique to encourage their internal sphincter muscles to relax.